 Sochi Legal established itself as a key legal event this autumn.
 The forum attracted over 200 candidates from 26 countries, including around 50 in-house counsels and managers of leading Russian and foreign companies.
 Sochi Legal focused on 10 key discussion panels.

-The event began with an opening speech from the co-chairs of Sochi Legal - Dimitry Afanasiev, Chairman of Egorov, Puginsky, Afanasiev & Partners, and Yuri Pustovit, Managing Partner of Advocates Bureau Yug, which naturally flowed into the discussion on the Future of the Legal Market in Russia.
+The event began with an opening speech from the co-chairs of Sochi Legal - Dimitry Afanasiev, the member of the Partners' Committee of Egorov, Puginsky, Afanasiev & Partners, and Yuri Pustovit, Managing Partner of Advocates Bureau Yug, which naturally flowed into the discussion on the Future of the Legal Market in Russia.
 The panel discussed the nature of legal services currently in demand, changes in the market in light of the sanctions, changes to the services provided as well as various law firm management models.

 The following panel, Asia Focus: Investors' Expectations, Protection and Investment Support was devoted to the prospects of Russian-Asian relations, opportunities for investment, as well as potential investor risks, and views on Asia's reaction to sanctions.
 Boris Titov, the Presidential Commissioner for Entrepreneurs' Rights, provided an excellent overview of doing business in China and the potential for growth in this area.
 The Hong Kong expert summarized the process of listing on the Hong Kong Stock Exchange, and partners from leading Japanese and Korean law firms shared their countries' views on doing business in Russia.